zgulde/dotfiles/capslock.md

     <up>
     ```

-    and bind it to `super + k`, or whatever key combination you want to trigger
+    and bind it to `super + w`, or whatever key combination you want to trigger
     the up key.

     A full list of special keys that autokey supports can be found